Ashutoshjangam/weather-app/README.md

 # Weather App

-This Weather App provides current weather information for any city.
-It fetches data from the OpenWeatherMap API and displays it in a user-friendly interface.
+This Weather App provides current weather information for any city, It fetches data from the OpenWeatherMap API and displays it in a user-friendly interface. open weather api link: https://openweathermap.org/api
 ## Features

 - Search weather information by city name